-The Snake River weaves through Grand Teton National Park, so it’s only fitting that you visit the river’s outlook during your 2 to 3 days in Grand Teton itinerary.
+The Snake River weaves through Grand Teton National Park, so it’s only fitting that you visit the river’s outlook during your time in Grand Teton.

 The headwaters live in the Teton Wilderness right outside Yellowstone NP.
 They flow through Yellowstone, cut across Grand Teton, cross Idaho, and mix with the waters of the Columbia River between Washington and Oregon.